 This is the single most important thing to determine.

 If these white specks are moving, you have a problem.
 If not, you are probably OK.
-If they aren’t moving, you may be seeing bits of undigested food, which is normal.
+If they aren’t moving, you may see bits of undigested food, which is normal.

 So get up close and personal and take a good long look.